silviaCerby/gitbook/docs/how-to_use_cerby/cerby_web_app/business_hubs/join-your-external-app-and-set-up-your-business-hub-access.md

 ---
-description: This article describes how to join an external app from an invite sent through Cerby, and connect your account to the business hub.
+description: "This article describes how to join an external app from an invite sent through Cerby, and connect your account to the business hub."
 intercom_id: 9046232
 ---